Winged Scarab Beetle Amulet

 A series of animals depicting deities connected with the funerary world were arranged on the breast of the mummy.
 Anubis, the jackal-headed god of mummification, protected the body.
 Thoth the ibis, god of writing associated with Maat, goddess of justice, recorded the weighing of the heart in the Tribunal of Osiris, where the actions of the deceased were judged.

 The dung beetle is one of the most widespread symbols of Egyptian iconography and one of the most widely attested amulets from the First Intermediate Period (ca. 2118-1980 BC) to the Roman Period (ca. 30 BC-395 AD), in the most diverse materials.
-Used either by the living as seals or as objects with celebratory value, or to accompany the deceased, scarab-shaped amulets can be as small as a few centimeters, or as large as 10 cm.

 Third Intermediate Period, 22nd Dynasty, ca. 945-712 BC.
+Made of electrum.
 Length: 4.9 cm.
-Made of electrum.
 From Tomb 314 at Meidum.
 Now in the Penn Museum, Philadelphia.
 30-1-311